 Additionally, Microsoft conducts background verification checks of certain operations personnel, and limits access to applications, systems, and network infrastructure in proportion to the level of background verification.
 Operations personnel follow a formal process when they are required to access a customer's account or related information in the performance of their duties.

-Access to data for services deployed in Microsoft Azure Government data centers is only granted to operating personnel who have been screened and approved to handle data that is subject to certain government regulations and requirements, such as FedRAMP, NIST 800.171 (DIB), ITAR, IRS 1075, DoD L4, and CJIS.
+Access to data for services deployed in Microsoft Azure Government data centers is only granted to operating personnel who have been screened and approved to handle data that's subject to certain government regulations and requirements, such as FedRAMP, NIST 800.171 (DIB), ITAR, IRS 1075, DoD L4, and CJIS.

 Is data shared with other customers?

-No. Customer data is isolated from other customers and is not shared.
-However, insights on the data resulting from Microsoft processing, and which don't contain any customer-specific data, might be shared with other customers.
+No. Customer data is isolated from other customers and isn't shared.
+However, threat intelligence on the data resulting from Microsoft processing, and which doesn't contain any customer-specific data, might be shared with other customers.
 Each customer can only access data collected from its own organization and generic data that Microsoft provides.

 How long will Microsoft store my data?
 What is Microsoft's data retention policy?

 At service onboarding